Cheltenham Saracens RFC: Decline and rise

-Despite losing on the opening day of the 2013-14 season to Longlevens RFC, the club eventually achieved promotion from Gloucester 1 for the first time in its history as the club soared with a number of new young recruits.
+The club achieved promotion from Gloucester 1 for the first time in its history in the 2013-2014 season.
 They maintained their early good form until the start of November 2 when they lost 13-20 at home to Old Richians rfc.
 Following this club's form was shaky, but a strong run into the end of the campaign including a 93-0 home win over Kingswood RFC set up a must-win match against fellow promotion chasers Longlevens on the last day of the season.
 Despite a promising start to the match, Longlevens managed to grab the win 45-38 which saw the Sarries achieve promotion in second behind Bream RFC as they secured two bonus points.
 The Sarries also performed with their reserve teams as both teams won their respective Merit tables for a second time in a row.
 The Sarries First XV capitalised on their league performances to capture the Cheltenham Combination Senior Cup for the first time in 30 years, picking up a win over a strong Old Patesians RFC team, however the Sarries reserve teams were unable to secure the Junior Cup or Minor Shield.

 The Sarries opened their Gloucester Premier campaign coming out second best against Stroud RFC but picked up a bonus point.
 Their first home match as a Level 8 club saw them face local rivals Tewkesbury RFC and pick up a 65-5 win.
 This was followed by two more wins over Forest of Dean clubs Berry Hill RFC and Bream RFC before losing to Whitehall in mid-October, who would eventually go on to secure the playoff place above the Sarries on the last day of the season.
 The Sarries then went on a long win of runs, not losing a match until January 17 which saw them go into the New Year's break on top of the league.
 The club would continue to sit in promotion contention until a 22-22 draw with St. Mary's Old Boys RFC followed by a loss to Stroud on the last day saw Stroud win the league and Whitehall RFC secure the second place as the Sarries finished third in their first season as a level eight club.
 The Cheltenham Combination Cup saw the Sarries lift the Senior Cup again against the Old Pats.
 Once again, the reserve teams were unable to add Combination Cup silverware to the Sarries' trophy cabinet.